EndeavorEverlasting/NodeWeaver/replit.md

 NodeWeaver is an intelligent Retrieval-Augmented Generation (RAG) classifier API designed for automatic task categorization and real-time topic detection.
 The system leverages semantic embeddings and weighted node convergence to classify text into categories like personal, work, academic, political, and others.
 Built with a focus on productivity automation, NodeWeaver integrates seamlessly with AxTask and Google Sheets to provide intelligent task organization capabilities.

-**Version: 1.0.2 - Multi-Classification Ready** - NodeWeaver now supports multi-label classification where entries can have multiple topics/categories with individual confidence scores.
-The business rule enhancement allows many-to-many relationships between entries and topics, enabling sophisticated topic emergence patterns.
+**Version: 1.0.3 - Learning & Classification Enhancement** - NodeWeaver now features sophisticated learning mechanisms with classification correction and training data integration.
+The system can learn from misclassifications and adapt to domain-specific terminology, with enhanced political/legal category detection for better government meeting classification.

 **Live Audio Topic Detection** - NodeWeaver features real-time audio processing capabilities, perfect for analyzing debates, meetings, YouTube videos, and any audio content.
 Users can upload audio files or use live microphone input to get instant topic classification as the content plays.